xovox/RetroCRT/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# RetroCRT's Future

+I haven't needed to update RetroCRT for a while, everything works as I'd expect it to.
+There are features I'd like to add, but over all it's fairly mature.

 # RetroCRT

 RetroCRT is a suite of tools designed to make [RetroPie](https://retropie.org.uk) gaming on 15khz CRTs easy and user friendly.